How to buy someone out of a house: Steps & Tips

-Unless you have thousands of pounds in savings lying around, you’ll have to borrow the money to buy out your ex.
+Unless you have thousands of pounds in savings lying around, you’ll have to borrow the money to buy out your ex from a house.

 There’s a few ways to go about this.
 You can apply for a higher mortgage with your existing lender if your mortgage deal has expired.
-If you’re tied into a mortgage deal ask your lender for a further advance.
+If you’re tied into a mortgage deal, you can ask your lender for a further advance.
 This is a top up mortgage allowing you to avoid early repayment charges.

 For both these options, you must prove you can afford the higher loan amount by yourself.
-If you are unable to afford this higher loan amount by yourself, you could consider an Income Boost.
-This is a way to increase the amount you could borrow, by adding a family member or friend’s income onto the mortgage application (and they won’t be on the deeds to the property).
+If you are unable to afford this higher loan amount by yourself, you could consider an Income Boost remortgage.
+This is a way to increase the amount you could borrow by adding a family member or friend’s income onto the mortgage application (and they won’t be on the deeds to the property).

 You’ll need to pay legal fees of between £250 to £500 for the transfer of equity.
 You must pay a fee to the Land Registry to process the deed of transfer which starts from around £50.
 A valuation, mortgage broker and lender fee may also be payable.